SoubhikChand/SQL_PizzaSalesProject/README.md

 Project Overview:

-"Pizza Restaurant Data Analysis and Optimization"
+"Pizza Parlor Insights: Leveraging Data for Operational Excellence"

 Description:
-The "Pizza Restaurant Data Analysis and Optimization" project focuses on analyzing existing order and menu data to optimize menu offerings, improve inventory management, and enhance customer satisfaction.
+This project focuses on analyzing existing order and menu data to optimize menu offerings, improve inventory management, and enhance customer satisfaction.
 Using SQL queries and data analysis techniques, the project aims to extract actionable insights from the restaurant's data for operational improvements.